matrix-org/matrix.org/content/blog/2023/09/2023-09-21-better-auth.md

 image = "https://matrix.org/blog/img/matrix-oidc.png"
 +++

+Before we explain all about our new authentication system - don't panic!
+This change is part of Matrix 2.0, the next step for Matrix that will be introduced in a blog post later today.

 ## Nothing breaks

 Matrix 2.0 is a reference to Matthew’s FOSDEM talk [Matrix 2.0](https://archive.fosdem.org/2023/schedule/event/matrix20/), itself a reference to the name he coined in the [Matrix Summer Special 2022](https://matrix.org/blog/2022/08/15/the-matrix-summer-special-2022/#matrix-2-0): evolutions of the spec that are making the Matrix experience so much better it almost feels like a different protocol.
 One of the major changes in this bundle is the introduction of OpenID Connect-native Matrix and its implementation [matrix-authentication-service](https://github.com/matrix-org/matrix-authentication-service/) (MAS).